‘Batgirl’ Film Canceled By Head Honchos At Warner Bros. For Being Weak Sauce? - NewsBreak

 ‘Batgirl’ Film Canceled By Head Honchos At Warner Bros.
 For Being Weak Sauce?

-Looks like the DCEU is taking yet another step backwards thanks to Warner Bros. as the highly-anticipated Batgirl film starring In The Heights actress Leslie Grace will not be released…at all.
+Looks like the DCEU is taking yet another step backward thanks to Warner Bros. as the highly-anticipated Batgirl film starring In The Heights actress Leslie Grace will not be released…at all.

 They did Batgirl dirty, b.
 Michael Keaton was going to return as Bruce Wayne/Batman and everything.
 SMH.